HiltonRoscoe/CDFPrototype/schematron/README.md

 ## Other Notes

-XSLT versions of Schematron files were generated using the default transformer provided by Oxygen.
+*Message* XSLT versions of Schematron files were generated using the default transformer provided by Oxygen.
+SVRL versions were generated using the [skeleton](https://github.com/Schematron/schematron).